 A discussion with Bill Williamson.

-Fine French wines have always represented the highest standard to which many Californian winemakers aspire.
-Generally French wines need time in bottle to age where chemical reactions involving a wine's sugars, acids and phenolic compounds such as tannin may alter the aroma, color, mouthfeel and taste of the wine in a way that it may become more pleasing.
+Fine French wines have always represented the highest standard to which many winemakers aspire.
+Generally French wines need time in bottle to age where chemical reactions involving a wine's phenolic compounds may alter the aroma, color, mouthfeel and taste of the wine in a way that it becomes more pleasing.

 In spite of planting French varieties however the extended sunlight of the California Summer tends to increase sugar in the grapes resulting in a higher alcohol level in the wines.
 Often described as fruit-forward, powerful and tannic these wines may lack balance, becoming too hot (alcoholic) or too dry (tannic).
 There is also a widespread belief that wine always improves with age when it may only really be true for a smaller percentage of these wines.